SPF-OST/optihood/docs/guide/defining_an_energy_network.rst

       :alt: config_file_example

 Each building would have the same available energy sources and technologies.
 Paths to the weather file, electricity impact and demand profiles are also specified within this config file.
 Moreover, the connections between energy sources, conversion and storage technologies and demands are fixed to default system connections when a config file is used.
+All the different parameters have already been described for the excel files.

 Note that the specific connections would realize only when the corresponding technologies/sources/sinks are selected.
 As an example, the connection between natural gas resource and CHP would be realized only if the